PaulNonatomic/UnityQuickStartCli/README.md

 ## Description

 UnityQuickStartCli is a command-line interface (CLI) tool designed to automate the setup and creation of Unity projects, as well as local and remote Git repositories.
 It streamlines the process of initializing a new Unity project, setting up Git repositories, and configuring project settings.
+In a nutshell this is a wrapper for the Unity & Github Cli's

 ## Features